Intro to Cannabis

 What Strain is Right for You?

-Whether you are jumping on the cannabis train for the first time or are a lifetime connoisseur, its important to find strains that work well with your individual body.
+Whether you are jumping on the cannabis train for the first time or are a lifetime connoisseur, it’s important to find strains that work well with your individual body.
 Finding the strain that is right for you is crucial in order to give you the best cannabis experience possible.
-Every mammal has their own unique Endocannabinoid System which controls how different strains affect us.
+Every mammal has their own unique Endocannabinoid System which controls and regulates parts of our body and how different strains affect us.
 One strain that works really well for one person, might not be the best choice for another.
-Finding strains that create the most synergy within our individual selves and with our own ECS will create the most effective and beneficial results.
+In order to create the most synergy within our individual selves and with our own ECS, finding the right strains, will create the most effective and beneficial results.
 With thousands of strains out there and counting, it seem overwhelming or seemingly impossible to start narrowing the choices down.
 Here is a step by step guide to help navigate through the world of cannabis strains.

 1) Start a Strain Journal